IB Educator Alethea Bleyberg shares tips on how to manage home learning while kids (and possibly you) are housebound

 Teachers, some also working from home with their own children to manage, are working flat out to transpose their teaching into formats such as videos and online resources while still having the usual duties of marking, reporting and the responsibility of preparing students for external exams.
 Assume all parties are doing their best in difficult circumstances and breathe through any frustrations.

-In short, students’ schooling needn’t suffer during school closures, and they could even benefit from the opportunity for self-directed study.
+In short, with help from these tips to manage home learning, students’ schooling needn’t suffer during school closures , and they could even benefit from the opportunity for self-directed study.
 And remember, this too will pass!